fsmosca/UCIChessEngineProtocol/README.md

          TellGUI("copyprotection error\n");

 * registration
-	this is needed for engines that need a username and/or a code to function with all features.
+	This is needed for engines that need a username and/or a code to function with all features.
 	Analog to the "copyprotection" command the engine can send "registration checking" after the uciok command followed by either "registration ok" or "registration error".
 	Also after every attempt to register the engine it should answer with "registration checking"